 When it comes to drafting SaaS contracts, the temptation to use traditional legal jargon is strong, as this is often how lawyers were trained.
 However, adopting clear, concrete and accessible language can be much more effective in practice.

 I discovered in the field the importance of writing simple and operational contracts.
 The aim is for each party to immediately understand their obligations without having to decode complex clauses.
-A simple clause avoids misunderstandings, speeds up negotiations and allows everyone to better fulfill their contractual commitments.
+A simple clause avoids misunderstandings, speeds up negotiations and allows everyone to better fulfil their contractual commitments.

 Here are some concrete examples of how a clear and direct clause can simplify the contractual relationship: